harryhanYuhao/guide_for_self_studying_programming/src/what_is_computer/choosing_os.md

 1. Microsoft's privacy statement explicitly states that it will collect your personal data and share them with third-parties organisations.
 It does not say what data is collected, but a previous statement says it will collect personal information including password and browsing histories.
 [^Sharing Data]
 1. Microsoft's softwares explicitly exploits user data.
 For example, Microsoft Recall, launched in June 2024, is a software service that helps user find what they have done on the computer previously.
-Recall works by taking the snapshots of the computer periodically and process them with copilot.
-Any other programs that can take a computer's screenshot and share it through the internet without user's permission is called a spyware. [^Microsoft Recall]
+Recall works by taking the snapshots of the computer periodically and processing them with Microsoft Copilot.
+Any other programs that can take a computer's screenshot and share it through the internet without user's permission is usually called a spyware. [^Microsoft Recall]

 In conclusion, Microsoft have total power over Windows, not the user.
-This is a big problem for learning to code.
+This is a big problem for coding.

 ### User Experience

 Here are the advantage of Windows:

 1. It is likely preinstalled on most computers;
-1. it is a stable OS and almost all softwares can run on it;
+1. it is a stable OS, and almost all softwares can run on it;
-1. Microsoft's services, including OneDrive, Gaming Service, Copilot, may be helpful.
+1. Microsoft's services, including OneDrive, gaming service, and Copilot, may be helpful.

 Here are the disadvantages:
 1. Windows may force a system update, or keeping popping up remainders.
 User can not turn off the reminders;
-1. Many built in software can not be uninstalled, including Microsoft edge[^edge], copilot, etc. A software that can not be uninstalled is called a malware;
+1. Many built-in software can not be uninstalled, including Microsoft edge[^edge], copilot, etc. A software that can not be uninstalled is usually called a malware;
-1. Windows has many built in advertisement that can not be removed;
+1. Windows has many built-in advertisements that can not be removed;
-1. There is not a official repository of Windows software.
-(Mac also does not have it, but most Linux ditributions do.)
+1. Windows does not have a general-purpose package manager.
+(Mac does not have it, either, but most Linux ditributions do.)
 To install a software on Windows, one have to search on internet and find the most plausible one.
 It is possible that an hacked or imposter software is installed.
 This is not only an inconvenience, but also a severe security concern. [^hacked software]
 1. Windows is a bulky software that takes unreasonable amount of resources.
 1. Some Windows App may be slow for no reasons, and user can do nothing about it.